-The primary goal of the study was to measure the reduction ratio for the removal of free lambda (λ) light chains (large middle molecules removal) without lowering albumin levels at the end of the therapy.
+The study’s primary goal was to measure the reduction ratio for the removal of free lambda (λ) light chains (large middle molecule removal) without lowering albumin levels at the end of the therapy.

-Study results showed improved removal of large middle molecules in patients as exemplified by λ free light chains with the Theranova 400 dialyser compared to the similar-sized ELISIO-17H, while retaining serum levels of albumin.
+Results from the study showed improved removal of large middle molecules in patients as exemplified by λ free light chains with the Theranova 400 dialyser compared with the similar-sized ELISIO-17H, while retaining serum levels of albumin.